yoshitsugu/yoshitsugu.github.io/about.md

 ---

 Kota Yoshitsugu (吉次 孝太)
-Web Engineer in Iwate, Japan.
+Web Engineer based in Iwate, Japan.

-Working with Ruby / Ruby on Rails, Vue.js / React.js, and so on
+Mainly Working with mainly Ruby / Ruby on Rails, and Rust.
+Also use Vue.js / React.js / plain JavaScript and TypeScript occasionally.
-Learning Haskell and Rust
+Exploring Haskell

 GitHub: <a href="https://github.com/yoshitsugu" target="_blank">yoshitsugu</a>
-Twitter: <a href="https://twitter.com/_yoshitsugu" target="_blank">@\_yoshitsugu</a>
+Twitter: <a href="https://twitter.com/_yoshitsugu" target="_blank">@\_yoshitsugu</a> (inactive)